 B. Some would say slapping a king is more severe than slapping an ordinary person and so deserves the greater punishment.
 Sinning against such an exulted God deserves infinite punishment.

 Rufutation: This merely ‘sounds good’ but nowhere in scripture is there a parallel, at least not to the extent that the subscribers to ECT can use as support.
-God, I believe, uses the concept of a “write off” such as is common in business.
+God, I believe, uses the concept of a “write off” such as is common in the field of accounting.
 The image of God as an eternal torturer of fallen individuals is not reflected in the bible, instead, ‘a write off.’
 For sure the wicked will be punished commensurate with their sin while they were on earth, but afterward, ashes and other non-existent states are referred.

 II.
 Sinners Continue to Sin After Death